 John Deere recommends using only genuine John Deere replacement parts to ensure machine performance.
 Never substitute genuine John Deere parts with alternate parts not intended for the application as these can create hazardous situations or hazardous performance.
-Non-John Deere parts, or any damage or failures resulting from their use are not covered by any John Deere warranty.
+Non-John Deere Parts, or any damage or failures resulting from their use are not covered by any John Deere warranty.

 Modifications of this machine, or addition of unapproved products or attachments, may affect machine stability or reliability, and may create a hazard for the operator or others near the machine.
-The installer of any modification which may affect the electronic controls of this machine is responsible for establishing that the modification does not adversely affect the machine or its performance.
+The installer of any modification which may affect this machine is responsible for establishing that the modification does not adversely affect the machine or its performance.
+This applies to all aspects of the machine, including electronic controls.